-- 1 The closing price of the shares of the Company immediately before the date on which the awards were granted on 21 June 2021 was HK\$3.39 per - 2 The vesting and performance period of the performance awards is three years from 1 January 2021 to 31 December 2023.
+1 The closing price of the shares of the Company immediately before the date on which the awards were granted on 21 June 2021 was HK\$3.39 per share

+2 The vesting and performance period of the performance awards is three years from 1 January 2021 to 31 December 2023.
 The time of vesting will be on or around June 2024.
 The vesting of performance awards is conditional upon the achievement of certain performance conditions as set out in the respective letters of grant including, among others, achievement of resources growth, financial and market-related performance targets during the vesting period.
 Performance awards vest on a percentage basis based on the threshold and target performance levels achieved.
 Portions of the vested performance awards will be subject to holding locks for various periods of up to two years after vesting.
-The performance awards are granted for nil cash consideration. - 3 Performance awards lapsed due to cessation of employment.
+The performance awards are granted for nil cash consideration .